Where to live in city

 Where to live in Florence

-Florence (Firenze) is popular Italian city, especially with internationals.
-Discover everything about its neighborhoods before calling this beautiful place home.
+Florence (Firenze) is a popular Italian city, especially with internationals.
+Explore its neighborhoods before making this beautiful place your new home.

 writer